Last Updated: 18th January 2021

-Archive digitisation projects can require a lot of resources – staff/volunteers, equipment, time, and of course financial resources.
-This is particularly true if you choose to carry out your project entirely in-house, but also to a lesser extent even if you partner with an external digitisation provider.
+Archive digitisation projects can require a lot of resources: staff, volunteers, equipment, time, and, of course, financial resources.
+This is particularly true if you choose to carry out your project entirely in-house, but also to a lesser extent if you partner with an external digitisation provider.

 So whichever way you choose to approach your digitisation project, you will likely need the support of a number of internal stakeholders to obtain the resources you need and get your project off the ground - from your immediate service or department manager through to marketing/communications staff or I.T.

 Each of these stakeholders will have their own goals and they may not perceive these as aligned with those of your digitisation project.
 They may even have their own concerns about your project.

 So how do you gain the support of these stakeholders and move your digitisation project forward?

 Look at each stakeholder’s specific concerns, and consider how your digitisation project could help them achieve their own goals.
 Ask yourself “What's in it for them?”
 To help, below we’ve shared some typical concerns that our clients have encountered from different stakeholders – together with strategies for winning them over and getting them to buy into your project.